 Many students choose to take a gap year before college, whether it is to get some work experience, volunteer, earn some money for their advanced education or travel the world and gain experiences that may help them during their degree.
-Some students may take a gap year because they are undecided about their subject choice or career path and need some more time to ensure they are making the right long-term decisions.
+Some students are taking a gap year because they are undecided about their subject choice or career path and need some more time to ensure they are making the right long-term decisions.

 While taking a gap year may be the right choice for some students, it could have negative ramifications for others.
 Before you take the year off it is important to carefully weigh the gap year pros and cons of your decision and the effect it may have on your college application.

-Pros Of Taking A Gap Year in USA College
+Pros Of Taking A Gap Year

 Taking a gap year truly offers you a wealth of advantages but only if you plan the year right.
 Check out how you could benefit from taking the year off before attending college: